SOUTH LUANGWA Photo Safari in Zambia with Jonathan Scott

 Nestled deep within the rift valley of Zambia lies a reserve that combines some of the best wildlife viewing in Africa in a setting as unique as its wildlife is diverse.
 South Luangwa, with the Murchison escarpment on its western border and the Luangwa River to the east is a reserve that conjures up scenes of classic Africa.
 Winter offers you the best dry season wildlife viewing in the South Luangwa Valley.
 The open forest floors allows for clear photography, whilst the huge stands of African ebony trees provide the perfect backdrop to the stunning scenes that you will witness and the Luangwa River meanders along, filled with and attracting all manner of wildlife.

 Here you will spend 7 nights in the luxurious Kaingo Camp inside the actual reserve (many lodges are outside) overlooking one of the floodplains that make this area so special.
 South Luangwa has all the romanticism of adventure and exploration from day’s gone bye; but today it is the wildlife that’s the main attraction- the wildlife and Luangwa River.
 Over the last few years Isak Pretorius has spent many hours hosting photo safaris in this wilderness.
 He has grown to love the ebony forests, know certain animals and understand the moods of Luangwa.
 His image portfolio is now full of images from the valley- an indication of its rich photographic potential.
-Join Isak on this exclusive private South Luangwa safari.
-There is space for only three photographers on this trip- each will have their own bench seat all to themselves to ensure you have all the comfort and space you need.
+Join Isak and Jonathan on this exclusive private South Luangwa safari.
+There is space for only a few photographers on this trip- each will have their own bench seat all to themselves to ensure you have all the comfort and space you need.
 Isak will personally guide and tutor you on this safari, sharing his immense knowledge and experience of his time in the Valley.
 Expect your images to improve dramatically and your experience of this part of Africa to be completely enhanced.

 * ICONIC DESTINATION – The winding Luangwa river, oxbow lagoons, open savanna and ebony forests filled with animals